 Sr. Academic Program DIRECTOR

 Jessica Jewell graduated from Indiana University with a degree in English Literature and earned an MFA from Kent State University where she was the Wick Poetry Fellow.
 She is currently working on her PhD at Kent State, studying Higher Education Administration.
 Her poetry has appeared in Cider Press Review, American Poetry Journal, Nimrod, Harpur Palate, Copper Nickel, Fjords Review, Rhino, Barn Owl Review and Poetry Midwest, among others.
 Her chapbook, Slap Leather, was published by dancing girl press.

 Marketing and public relations communication specialist

 Györgyi Mihályi-Jewell is a communications and marketing specialist with the Wick Center and International Programs and Education Abroad in the College of Arts and Sciences.
+She has an MA in Higher Education Administration with an Internationalization certificate from Kent State University as well as BA in English Literature from the University of Szeged and a BA in Business Administration from Kent State University.
 She is originally from Szeged, Hungary.